corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 | HSM                      | File-based keystore |
 | HSM                      | Another HSM |

-Every replacement is generated as a wrapped key, so the new provider must have `freshIdentitiesConfiguration` enabled.
+For each key it rotates, the tool creates a new wrapped key on the new provider.
+That provider must therefore have `freshIdentitiesConfiguration` enabled.

 ## How it works